 IT Executive Assistant Laura Charlton, who oversees the initiative, shares: “Over the years, I’ve seen individuals who have never met band together to provide for needs of a family that isn’t even the one their group adopted.
 I’ve had endless streams of folks dropping off cash donations for a family that was being evicted two weeks before Christmas.
 I’ve even seen folks step up to help a mom with a disabled son to purchase a new used car.”

 When put to the task, Progressive people from IT (and other business groups who’ve jumped on the bandwagon) have pulled out all the stops to share in the true spirit of giving during the holiday season.
-“It’s hard to put into words what the IT Adopt-a-Family program means to not only the families asking for help, but to the employees that put aside their personal tasks to take on providing a complete stranger and family with an entire holiday,” says Laura.
+“It’s hard to put into words what the IT Adopt-a-Family program means to not only the families asking for help, but also to the employees who put aside their personal tasks to provide a complete stranger and family an entire holiday,” says Laura.

 These efforts truly make the season magical for all who are involved.less